snowplow/marketing-attribution-accelerator/content/next_steps/next_steps_1.md

 LEFT JOIN ad_spend a on c.channel=a.channel
 ```

-Note: if you didn't modify any macros in the modelling steps, you will need to add the following to your `dbt_project.yml` file (replacing `your_project_name` with the name of your project, found at the top of the dbt_project.yml file after `name:`):
+Note: if you didn't modify any macros in the modeling steps, you will need to add the following to your `dbt_project.yml` file (replacing `your_project_name` with the name of your project, found at the top of the dbt_project.yml file after `name:`):

 ```yml
 dispatch: